PyEnv is still very useful, but these days switching your project over to uv

 If you’re not using bash or zsh it may look different and you’ll need to look up how to manage your path in your specific shell.

 Once you’ve updated your shell config you’ll want to create a new shell.
+You can use this little command to replace your current shell with a new copy.

-exec $SHELL
+exec $SHELL -l

 Using PyEnv Link to heading